 Hello, beautiful people.
-Welcome to episode 32 of photo country.
-This is the show by a photographer for photographers.
+Welcome to episode 32 of Photo Country.
+This is a show by a photographer for photographers.
 And I'm your, host Rajeev.
-I have been talking to artists, image makers and creators around the world.
+I have been talking to artists, image makers, and creators around the world.
 And it is really fascinating to me how each individual approaches the art in their own unique way.

 Our guest today is no different.
 He's a writer, poet, ad man and an iPhone photographer from Chennai India.
 He is none other than Ravindran Solomon.
 Ravi solo to all his friends.
 He is a visual poet, weaving words with pixels.

 My association with Ravi goes back to when both of us were students.
 I was in the final years of high school, while he was a graduate student of English Literature at The American College, Madurai.
 Incidentally, he was my father’s (Prof. R. Nedumaran) student as well.

 In some ways, he has been my mentor as well.
 He gave my first break into the creative world when I interned at Mudra Communications, an ad agency where he was a copywriter.

 I have been following his journey as a creative person and I am a big fan of the verses he writes along with his photographs.
 I have attempted my own sometimes, inspired by his feed!